the-turing-way/the-turing-way/chapters/open_science.md

     -  Component libraries (symbol, footprint, fastener, etc.) necessary for native modification of CAD files.
     - Additional technical drawings in their original design formats, if required for fabrication of the device.
     - Additional artwork that may be used on the device and is included as part of the OSHW release, such as an emblem, or cosmetic overlay in the original design format.
 - Auxiliary Design Files.
 Beyond the original design files, it is often helpful to share your design in additional, more accessible formats.
-For example, best practice open-sourcing a CAD design is to share the design not just in its native file format, but also in a range of interchange and export formats that can be opened or imported by other CAD programs.
+For example, best practice open sourcing a CAD design is to share the design not just in its native file format, but also in a range of interchange and export formats that can be opened or imported by other CAD programs.
   - It is also helpful to provide ready-to-view outputs that can easily be viewed by end users who wish to understand (but not necessarily modify) the design.
-For example, a PDF of a circuit board schematic, or an STL of a 3D design.
+For example, a PDF of a circuit board schematic.
 These auxiliary design files allow people to study the design of the hardware, and sometimes even fabricate it, even without access to particular proprietary software packages.
-However, note that auxiliary design files are never allowed as substitutes for original design files.
+However, note that auxiliary design files are never recommended as substitutes for original design files.
 - Additional technical drawings in their original formats, if required for fabrication of the device, in a commonly-readable format such as PDF.
 - Bill Of Materials.
 While it might be possible to infer from the design files which parts make up a piece of hardware, it is important to provide a separate bill of materials.
 This can be a spreadsheet (e.g. CSV, XLS, Google Doc) or simply a text file with one part per line.
   - Useful things to include in the bill of materials are part numbers, suppliers, costs, and a short description of each part.
 Make it easy to tell which item in the bill of materials corresponds to which component in your design files: use matching reference designators in both places, provide a diagram indicating which part goes where, or otherwise explain the correspondence.